FinnPL/Overengineered-ToDo/README.md

 ## SQL Migrations

-SQL definitions live under `api/migrations`.
-They are applied automatically by the `migrator` service in `docker-compose.yml`.
+SQL definitions live under `helm-charts/api/files/migrations`.
+They are applied automatically by the `migrator` service in `docker-compose.yml` as well as the Helm migration job.
 Run them manually with:

 ```bash
 docker compose run --rm migrator